 Your child’s school will let you know about an exclusion as soon as possible and follow up with a letter including information about how long your child is excluded for and why.

-You should also be told how to challenge the exclusion, if you want to.
+You should also be told how to challenge the exclusion, if you wish to.

-For the first 5 school days of an exclusion, it’s your responsibility to make sure your child isn’t in a public place during normal school hours unless there is a good reason.
+For the first five school days of an exclusion, it’s your responsibility to make sure your child isn’t in a public place during normal school hours unless there is a good reason.

 You might be prosecuted if your child is found in a public place when they’re not supposed to be.